silverstripe/silverstripe-taxonomy/README.md

 ## Introduction

-The Taxonomy module add the capability to add and edit simple taxonomies within SilverStripe.
+The Taxonomy module add the capability to add and edit simple taxonomies within Silverstripe.

 ## Requirements

- * SilverStripe 4.0+
+ * Silverstripe 4.0+
- * SilverStripe Admin Module 1.0.2+
+ * Silverstripe Admin Module 1.0.2+

- **Note:** this version is compatible with SilverStripe 4.
-For SilverStripe 3, please see [the 1.x release line](https://github.com/silverstripe/silverstripe-taxonomy/tree/1.2).
+ **Note:** this version is compatible with Silverstripe 4.
+For Silverstripe 3, please see [the 1.x release line](https://github.com/silverstripe/silverstripe-taxonomy/tree/1.2).

 ## Features